 External Link Security

-Links with target="_blank" but missing rel="noopener noreferrer" enable tabnabbing attacks.
+externalLinksWithoutRel counts links with target="_blank" but missing rel="noopener noreferrer", enabling reverse tabnabbing attacks.

 −6